- Day 1: Arrive in Bangkok

 Your trip will continue with a long-tail boat ride along the canal to see Thai houses and typical rural life as well as a visit to the Temple of Dawn before ending your day.

 Visit Ayutthaya & Fly to Chiang MaiDay 3

 After breakfast at the hotel, you will drive north to Ayutthaya.
 Your first visit will be to Wat Phu Khao Thong, originally built in 1387 by the second king of the Ayutthaya kingdom, an impressive monument in North-western part of Ayutthaya.
 When the Burmese took over Ayutthaya in 1569, the Burmese king built a Mon-style chedi (or pyramid) on top of the former temple to celebrate his victory over Ayutthaya and the Siamese.

 Continue to the Ayutthaya Historical Park and visit the ancient palace ground.
 Wat Phra Sri Sanphet, once a royal temple lying beside the Grand Palace, was once the most significant temple during Ayutthaya period.
 Adjacent to Wat Phra Sri Sanphet is Viharn Phra Mongkolbopit, an impressive building that houses a large seated bronze Buddha image.
 Its rebuilt pristine hall was believed to be a replica of the old Assembly Hall of Ayutthaya.

-Upon arrival, you are welcomed by our local guide and driver.
+Upon arrival, you will be welcomed by our local guide and driver.
 They will send you to the hotel in downtown Chiang Mai.
-Dinner is your own arrangement.
+Dinner will be on your own arrangement.

 Overnight in Chiang Mai